Runbook Debug Nodes

 Viewing Debug Information

 After a runbook executes, you can view the debug information emitted by nodes that have debug enabled.
-Open the Debug Runbook Flow dialog and click on a node that had debug enabled.
-The node details dialog includes an Inspect tab (formatted, structured view) and a Debug tab (raw text format) that display the debug information emitted by that node during execution.
-The Inspect tab is the default view and provides the most user-friendly presentation of debug data.
+Open the Debug Runbook Flow dialog and click a node, or click the stethoscope (debug) icon next to runbook output when debug data is present.
+The node details dialog includes the CONFIG tab, the INSPECT tab (formatted, structured view), and the DEBUG tab (Tree view and Text (JSON) view, with Tree view as the default) when debug is enabled for the selected node.
+The INSPECT tab is the default view for debug output and provides the most user-friendly presentation of debug data.
+For a full description of the dialog, tabs, and Node dropdown, see Viewing Node Details in Debug Runbook Flow.

 For more information about using debug information to troubleshoot runbooks, see How to Debug with IQ.